iloveitaly/github-actions-metadata-sync/README.md

 [![version](https://img.shields.io/github/v/release/iloveitaly/github-actions-metadata-sync)](https://img.shields.io/github/v/release/iloveitaly/github-actions-metadata-sync)

 # Use Cases

-Keep the github metadata in sync with your code!
+Keep the GitHub repo metadata (description, tags) in sync with your code!
 Metadata is now configuration as code, and can be validated with a Pull Request.

 # Setup

 Create a new file called `/.github/workflows/repo-sync.yml` that looks like so:

 ```yaml